sophgo/tpu-mlir/docs/quick_start/source_en/Appx.04_bm168x_test.rst

 The SOC device uses the following steps to test the performance of the generated ``bmodel``.

-Download the latest ``tpu-perf``, ``tpu_perf-x.x.x-py3-none-manylinux2014_aarch64.whl``, from https://github.com/sophgo/tpu-perf/releases to the SOC device and execute the following operations:
+Get the latest ``tpu-perf`` wheel installer from the SDK package provided by SOPHGO.
+For example, ``tpu_perf-x.x.x-py3-none-manylinux2014_aarch64.whl``, then transfer the file to the SOC device and execute the following operations:

 .. code-block:: shell